AkeelMedina22/Fractals/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-I am trying to visualize fractals I find cool with matplotlib, no matter how inefficient it may be.
+I am visualizing fractals I find cool with matplotlib.

 ### Built With